 - Namaste is a global leader in vaporizer product distribution and manufacturing.
-Namaste owns and operates over 30 online retail sites in 20+ countries. - During the quarter the Company purchased 400,000 shares in Namaste at \$0.25.
+Namaste owns and operates over 30 online retail sites in 20+ countries. - The Company purchased 400,000 shares in Namaste at \$0.25.

 The Hydropothecary Corporation (Hydropothecary)

 - Hydropothecary was listed on the Toronto Venture Exchange on March 22, 2017. - A 1:6 share consolidation occurred March 15, 2017.